Transit Customer Information Regarding COVID-19

 - In response to the Governor’s executive order and to help with physical distancing on our buses, we are reducing seating capacity to 50% and continue to monitor ridership regularly to ensure no passenger is left behind.
 More trips and routes will be added as demand increases.

 Rules for Physical Distancing on Board

-During travel, keep at least 6 feet from people who are not in your household — for example, when you are waiting at a bus station or selecting seats on a bus.
+During travel, keep at least 6 feet from people who are not in your household — for example, when you are waiting at a bus stop or selecting seats on a bus.